justintimedev/codeChallenge/README.md

 # codeChallenge
-This is a repository to hold my Freecode camp coding challenges
+This is a repository to hold my coding challenges